 Field Trip Recap: Experimental wind tunnel tour for wildland fire applications

-Field Trip Recap: Experimental wind tunnel tour for wildland fire applications Written by Amanda Mahaffey, Photos by Amanda Mahaffey
+Field Trip Recap: Experimental wind tunnel tour for wildland fire applications.
+All photos by Amanda Mahaffey.

 (Don’t miss the videos of the tour and wind tunnel experiment linked on our event page!)

 On a fair September afternoon, NAFSE held its first-ever indoor field trip.
 We were hosted by Dr. Albert Simeoni and numerous colleagues and graduate students at the Worcester Polytechnic Institute fire lab for a full afternoon of lab-based fire experiments that lead to wildland fire applications.
 A great group of scientists and fire managers participated and interacted with each other over lunch and throughout the tour.

 To set the stage, Dr. Simeoni outlined the long history of fire research at WPI, which houses the one of the oldest collections of fire protection research in the country.
 Since its founding in 1865, WPI has strived to educate aspiring professional engineers and scientists through hands-on practice and applied instruction.
 Today, Dr. Simeoni’s work is part of the Strategic Environmental Research and Developmen Program (SERDP) in collaboration with the USDA Forest Service and several universities.
 NAFSE’s webinar series, “Fine Scale, Big Scale: Wildland Fire Dynamics Research for Informed Management,” highlights the work of these project collaborators who seek to understand, quantify, and predict wildland fire behavior based on multiple scales of research.